This post may contain affiliate links. Read my full disclosure policy.

 These are also surprisingly fast and easy to make, and the flavors will seriously blow you away.

 Roll the lamb into little oval egg-shaped meatballs and grill.

 While the Lamb Kofta are grilling, assemble the easy wraps, using butter lettuce, cucumber and tomato.
 Feel free to add other cool crunchy veggies- grated carrot, radish, cabbage- have fun with it!

 When the kofta are done, just place them in the wrap- or you could have people just assemble themselves.

 Three to four wraps are the perfect amount of food- the kofta are about 1 oz. each.
-On average, a 3 oz. portion of lamb contains only 175 calories, and is packed with hunger-curbing protein.
-Together with all the fresh veggies, it’s healthy, satisfying meal.
+On average, a 3 oz. portion of lamb contains only 175 calories and is packed with hunger-curbing protein.
+Together with all the fresh veggies, it’s a healthy, satisfying meal.

 Top with sprouts and fresh torn mint leaves.

 Bursting with flavor, these Lamb Kofta Lettuce Wraps are light and refreshing and perfect for summer dining on the patio.
 Can be served as a main course ( 3-4 wraps) or as an appetizer.

 - 1/4 cup toasted pinenuts